 Tip# 02: Begin by Applying Small Amount of Shampoo

 Don’t apply too much shampoo initially; start with a small amount.
 Your hair will be oily if too much shampoo is added.
 Moreover, you will have a hard time rinsing your locs.
-Since you can always add shampoo if you use a small amount.
+You can always add shampoo if you use a small amount.
 So, go with a tiny amount of shampoo.

 Tip# 03: Massage the Shampoo Properly on Your Scalp